The Bill series 20: Spin-off

-The series consisted of 94 regular episodes, and two episodes from a new documentary spin-off; The Bill: Uncovered.
+The series consists of 94 regular episodes, and two episodes from a new documentary spin-off, The Bill: Uncovered.
 The first part, Des & Reg, came when ex-PC Des Taviner returned after faking his death in an explosion in the previous series, with his capture for the fatal station fire in 2002 and eventual death in custody bringing an end to the plot that ran for nearly two years.
 The second, "Kerry's Story", came after the death of PC Kerry Young at the hands of PC Gabriel Kent.
 Kent took centre stage in series 20 as he established himself as a fully-fledged villain; he first colluded with a gang of thugs to beat up criminals who evaded justice before later colluding with a sniper to kill those who escaped justice.
 His murder of Young saw him frame the sniper by using his gun and method, having raped and bullied Young for refusing to embark on a relationship with him.
 Kent capped a year where his villainy dominated events by committing a second murder, throwing the sniper he colluded with off a fifth-storey balcony to his death to stop him from being arrested.